-For the 2014-2015 FAFSA verification process, it is Arkansas State University - Newport's (ASUN) policy to verify all ISIRs selected for verification, according to the five Verification Tracking Groups identified by the CPS as shown in the chart below.
+For the 2015-2016 FAFSA verification process, it is Arkansas State University - Newport's (ASUN) policy to verify all ISIRs selected for verification, according to the five Verification Tracking Groups identified by the CPS as shown in the chart below.
 This policy includes students enrolled at the Jonesboro and Marked Tree campuses.

-Verification Tracking Groups and FAFSA Information Required to be Verified (Note: For 2014-2015 Verification Tracking Group V2 is not being used and new Verification Tracking Group V6 is being added)
+Verification Tracking Groups and FAFSA Information Required to be Verified (Note: For 2015-2016 Verification Tracking Group V2 is not being used and new Verification Tracking Group V6 was added for 2014-2015 being added)